 To allow proper operation of the vehicle's ventilation system, keep front ventilation inlet grill clear of snow, leaves or other obstructions at all times.
 DO NOT OCCUPY A PARKED VEHICLE WITH ENGINE RUNNING FOR AN EXTENDED PERIOD.

-Do not run engine in confined areas, such as a garage, except to move vehicle in or out of area.
-When vehicle is stopped in an UNCONFINED area with the engine running for any more than a short period, adjust heating or cooling system to force outside air into the vehicle as follows:
+Do not run engine in confined areas, such as a garage, except to move vehicle into or out of the area.